Contents

 Pu’ er tea

-The plucked leaves are steamed to deactivate oxidative enzymes in the leaves.
+The plucked leaves are steamed to deactivate oxidative enzymes in the leaves, a process that is known as oxidase deactivation by steaming.

 1. Rolling

-The leaves are kneaded when they are still hot to uniform the leaf moisture so that the leaf ingredients get easy to come out.
+The leaves are kneaded while still hot to ensure uniform moisture in the leaves, which helps the tea's ingredients come out easily.

 2. Wo doi (Molding)